-A copy of the Company's annual report to shareholders and annual report on Form 10-K for the year ended December 31, 2012 accompanies this proxy statement.
-The Company is required to file an annual report on Form 10-K for the year ended December 31, 2012 with the Securities and Exchange Commission (the "SEC").
-Shareholders may obtain, free of charge, a copy of the 2012 Form 10-K, without exhibits, by writing to Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
+The Company is required to file an annual report on Form 10-K for the year ended December 31, 2014 with the Securities and Exchange Commission (the "SEC").
+A copy of the Company's annual report on Form 10-K does not accompany this proxy statement.
+Shareholders may obtain, free of charge, a copy of the 2014 Form 10-K, without exhibits, by following the instructions in the Notice of Internet Availability or by writing to Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
 Box 459, Edinburg, Virginia 22824, Attention: Corporate Secretary.
 The annual report on Form 10-K is also available through the Company's website at www.shentel.com.
-The annual report to shareholders and the Form 10-K are not proxy- soliciting materials.
+The annual report to shareholders and the Form 10-K are not proxy-soliciting materials.